tfry-git/EmbAJAX/README.md

 ArduJAXMutableSpan display("display");         // a plain text display ArduJAXMutableSpan blinky("blinky");           // another plain text display that we will show/hide from the server

-// Define a page "page" with our elements of interest, above, interspersed by some uninteresting
+// Define a page (named "page") with our elements of interest, above, interspersed by some uninteresting
 // static HTML.
 Note: MAKE_ArduJAXPage is just a convenience macro around the ArduJAXPage<>-class.
 MAKE_ArduJAXPage(page, "ArduJAXTest", "",
   new ArduJAXStatic("<h1>This is a test</h1><p>The value you set in the following slider: "),